 PREDICTIVE ECO DRIVE CONTROL

-The UX 250h debuts Predictive Eco Drive Control, a world-first system that, coupling with the navigation system.
-Therefore, learning driving habits, predicts the expected roadway ahead and analyzes real-time traffic reports.
+The UX 250h debuts Predictive Eco Drive Control.
+For its world-first system.
+One that is coupling with the navigation system.
+Therefore, learning driving habits, predicts the expected roadway ahead.
+It also analyzes real-time traffic reports.
 This’ll optimize charging and discharging of the hybrid battery.
-The more miles the UX 250h driven, the more data gathered to help optimize fuel consumption.
+The more miles the UX 250h driven, the more data gathered.
+All to help optimize fuel consumption.
 So had I tested the car for longer, more than likely the MPG would have gone up.
 (The system can be turned off if desired.)

 Predictive Charge (SOC) control for the hybrid battery is a world-first technology that functions on both downhill roads and in congested traffic.
 Operating when the UX is following guidance from the navigation system, it will predict the route for distance up to 6 miles ahead to optimize the conditions under which it can regenerate energy, earning power for future driving.